zetro-malik/Flutter-Instagram-Clone/README.md

 1. Clone this repository.
 2. Install Flutter and Dart on your system.
 3. Set up a Firebase project and configure it with your app.
-4. Add your Firebase configuration details to the app (refer to `lib/firebase_config.dart`).
+4. Add your Firebase configuration details to the app
 5. Run the app using the following command:

 ```bash